By Chris Manganiello

 In April, the U.S. Supreme Court issued a final opinion in the Florida v.
 Georgia legal case; Florida lost.

 In August, a federal judge rejected a lawsuit claiming that the Corps did not follow proper procedures when preparing the Apalachicola-Chattahoochee-Flint (ACF) Water Control Manual.
+The suit has been appealed to the 11th Circuit of Appeals.

 What’s at stake?

-- Limited water resources that will be further stressed by growing populations, expanding economies, extreme weather, and climate change.
+- Limited water resources will be further stressed by growing populations, expanding economies, extreme weather, and climate change.

-- Water in the Chattahoochee River basin for more than five million people – homeowners, businesses and communities of all sizes from Helen, Georgia, to Gordon, Alabama.
+- Water in the Chattahoochee River basin for more than five million people – homeowners, businesses, and communities of all sizes from Helen, Georgia, to Gordon, Alabama.

 - About 800,000 acres of irrigated agriculture in Georgia’s portion of the Chattahoochee and Flint River basins, and a big slice of Georgia’s $13 billion farm gate value of all food and fiber commodities grown in-state.